rsinger86/drf-flex-fields/README.md

         if is_expanded(self.request, 'employer'):
             queryset = queryset.select_related('employer')
         return queryset
 ```

+Notice how this example is using the `is_expanded` utility method as well as `select_related` and `prefetch_related` to efficiently query the database if the field is expanded.

 ## Expanding a "Many" Relationship <a id="expanding-many"></a>
 Set `many` to `True` in the serializer options to make sure "to many" fields are expanded correctly.